bacionejs/stuff/README.md

 **These scripts were run on Android Termux**
-- The unroll.js (un-roadroller) script below is run like ```node unroll.js games```
-- The unroll.js script is a homegrown hack.
+- The unroll.js (un-roadroller) script is a homegrown hack.
 If you know the *right* way, like a tool, or better unroll logic, **please let me know**.
 - The extract.sh script extracts the data to be used by thinky.js

 #### git.sh
-manually paste into page.txt, the text of https://js13kgames.com/2024/games
+Manually paste into page.txt, the text of https://js13kgames.com/2024/games
 ```bash
 #!/bin/bash
 #get game names